yegor256/takes/README.md

 }
 ```

-Now let's see how that `User` class should look like:
+Let's see how that `User` class should look like:

 ```java
 @Immutable